How It Works

 Searching for and Saving Routes

-To access suggested routes, select Explore from the bottom navigation menu and tap Explore Routes.
+To access suggested routes, select Maps from the bottom navigation menu and tap Routes.
 Strava will default to using your current location as a starting point.
 You can select Current Location in the upper left-hand corner of the map to search for a different location, or long-press on the map to drop a pin at a new location.
 To further personalize your generated routes, use the following options:

 - Sport Type: Choose between running, riding, and walking to generate routes optimized for each sport.